Get E-Book

 Memory Leaks and maxListeners

 The default maxListeners value is 10.
-When you add the 11th listener to any single event name, Node prints a warning through process.emitWarning():
+When the 11th listener is added to one event name, Node prints a warning through process.emitWarning().
+Representative output looks like this:

 MaxListenersExceededWarning: Possible EventEmitter memory leak